Best Online Tai Chi Classes: How to find Inner Peace from the Comfort of Your Home

 When choosing the best online Tai Chi class, there are a few things to consider.
 Here are some factors to keep in mind:

 1. The Instructor - Try before you buy.
 As we all have different preferences, it’s important that you see how the instructor teaches, to get an idea if she is right for you.
 Look for classes that you can try out a session.
 I offer Preview sessions on all courses so you can try some of the classes and see the way I teach, without signing up for anything.
 If you want something more structured, then some schools offer free short courses, such as this 3-day introduction on my site.
-(You need to join as a free member first - which also give you Tai Chi PDFs and Workouts).
+(You’ll need to join as a free member first - which also give you access to downloadable Tai Chi PDFs and bonus Tai Chi Workouts).

 2. Class Format: Consider whether you prefer live classes or pre-recorded sessions.
 Live classes offer the opportunity to ask questions and receive feedback in real-time, while pre-recorded sessions provide the convenience of practicing at your own pace and in your own time.
 In addition, be aware that is is not always easy to see or be seen in live classes as screen size, resolution and the number of students all have an impact.